Massage: United States

 Massage started to become popular in the United States in the middle part of the 19th century and was introduced by two New York physicians, George and Charles Taylor, based on Pehr Henrik Ling's techniques developed in Sweden.

-During the 1930s and 1940s massage's influence decreased as a result of medical advancements of the time, while in the 1970s massage's influence grew once again with a notable rise among athletes.
+During the 1930s and 1940s, massage's influence decreased as a result of medical advancements of the time, while in the 1970s massage's influence grew once again with a notable rise among athletes.
 Until the 1970s, nurses used massage to reduce pain and aid sleep.
+Popular books and videos, such as Massage for Relaxation, helped introduce massage to popular culture outside of a health setting.
 The massage therapy industry is continuously increasing.
 In 2009, U.S. consumers spent between $4 and $6 billion on visits to massage therapists.
 In 2015, research estimates that massage therapy was a $12.1 billion industry.

-All but six States require massage therapists to be licensed, and licensure requires the applicant to receive training at an accredited school, and to pass a comprehensive exam.
+All but five states require massage therapists to be licensed, and licensure requires the applicant to receive training at an accredited school, and to pass a comprehensive exam.
 Those states that require licensure also typically require continuing education in massage techniques and in ethics.